-Everybody knows how to create a True or False quiz.
+Everybody knows how to create a funny true false questions quiz.
 Still, if you want to make one on live quizzing software that’s fully interactive and full of visuals and audio, we’ve got you covered!

 For the true or false quiz, we’ll use AhaSlides to make quizzes faster.

-In AhaSlides’ dashboard, click New then choose New Presentation.
+In the AhaSlides dashboard, click New then choose New Presentation.

-Type in your quiz question then fill the answers to be “True” and “False” (Be sure to tick the correct one in the box next to it).
+Type in your quiz question then fills in the answers to be “True” and “False” (Be sure to tick the correct one in the box next to it).

 In the slide toolbar on the left, right-click on the Pick Answer slide and click Duplicate to make more true or false quiz slides.